 Hive Jump is a retro side-scrolling shooter developed by Graphite Lab.
 It just launched on the Xbox One and Nintendo Switch.
 It also released last year on Steam and Humble Bundle.
-The humble bundle link is a referral, I get a small commission if you purchase the game through it.
 This review was conducted on a standard Xbox One System by Joseph Pugh.

 Often times when I’m reviewing a game with a retro style, you will often see me comment that the game has a retro look with a modern feel or some other relevant kind of metaphor.
 Not this time though.
 Hive Jump is a purebred retro game plain and simple.
 It would have fit perfectly on the Super Nintendo back in the day.